 - The grade will be entered on the transcript followed by a tilde sign (~) to signify Credit by Examination.
 The grade entry will be noted on the back of the transcript in the notes column as "~Credit by Examination."

-- Any student who intends to transfer CBE credits to a four-year institution must verify that institution's policies toward grades of "Pass" (P) and toward acceptance of credit by examination from Lane.
+- Any student who intends to transfer CBE credits to a four-year institution must verify the other institution's policies toward grades of "Pass" (P) and toward acceptance of credit by examination from Lane.
 Many institutions do accept credit by examination, but students must take responsibility for checking.

 - CBE may not be used to substitute for regular class registration.
 The purpose of CBE is to validate prior learning rather than current learning.
 If a student has attended a class for more than six class hours (one class hour equals 60 minutes, with 10 minute optional break) and wishes to receive credit for the class, the student must register for the class and pay tuition and class fees.